What To Learn From The Recent Drop In Road Deaths

 Speeding is still a huge issue

 It shouldn’t be too much of a surprise that we’re still dealing with a few too many speeders on the road, leading to one-third of all traffic accidents.
 The risk increases depending on how high the legal driving speed is on the road in question, as well.
-As they usually involve more witnesses and evidence thanks to the rising trend of dashcams, accidents involving speeding are some of the easiest to find responsibility in and you can click here to see how exactly to do that.
+As they usually involve more witnesses and evidence thanks to the rising trend of dashcams, accidents involving speeding are some of the easiest to find responsibility in.
 But to curb your own speeding impulses, it’s important to plan journeys in advance as much as possible.
 Leaving even five-to-ten minutes earlier than usual increases your chances of sticking to the legal speed limit by a significant degree.

 Avoiding drink driving is easier than ever